Nsima/Food-Online/README.md

 # Online Food Ordering

 Online food ordering system.
-Made this a year ago 2 nights before my solo thesis defense. sorry for the dirty codes , crazy folder structure, errors and unfinished modules.
+I did not make this, I worked on someone's design pattern.
 Newbie codes and coding techniques so hoping everyone can understand flow and proccess.
 Fully responsive using media queries no frameworks.
 Realtime updates using long polling.
-Unfinished homepage view http://localhost/conchos/admin/ this supposed to be the user homepage.

 ### PLEASE READ
   Use this as reference only. should not be use as project or thesis.
-Deploy for a client. there are many errors ill try to update those just create an issue. lost the latest files of this system. this should have paypal payment etc.
+This should have paypal payment etc.

 ### Features
 User